Are you an adviser? Go to Unbiased Pro

 Depending on how long your business has been operational, you should have enough data to enable you to set budgets for the upcoming financial year.

-Looking at your previous year's balance sheet should allow you to plot high or low seasons, see how campaigns performed and compare investments against outcomes and objectives.
+Looking at your previous year's balance sheet should allow you to plan for high or low seasons, see how campaigns performed and compare investments against outcomes and objectives.

-For example, an ice cream maker may quickly see, when reviewing their previous year’s finances, that the summer months show higher revenue than when it's colder.
+For example, an ice cream maker may quickly see, when reviewing their previous year’s finances, that the summer months show higher revenue than the colder ones.

-Entertainment brands, for example, might see peaks in sales at weekends when customers have more time to spend browsing.
+Entertainment brands, for example, might see peaks in sales at weekends, when customers have more time to browse.

 They may then choose to increase their advertising budget during these times to maximise exposure.